zarartahir97/feature-ToDoList/README.md

 To do list with storing list items in localStorage.
 Each list item is created as an object with attributes id, title, date and completeStatus to store in localStorage.
 'id' attribute is specifically used here to remove/edit from list and localStorage easily as each list item would have unique 'id'.
-List items from localStorage are retrieved upon page refresh.
+List items from localStorage are retrieved upon page load.

-COMMON:
-1.Add item to list functionality.
-2.Remove item from list.
-3.Mark item as complete.
+HTML, CSS, BootStrap and JavaScript.